Please Donate

 Direct marketing

-Where we are legally required to obtain your explicit consent to provide you with marketing materials, we will only provide you with such marketing materials if you have provided consent for us to do so.
+Where we are legally required to obtain your explicit consent to provide you with marketing materials, we will only provide you with such marketing materials if you have given consent for us to do so.

 We may also send marketing information to you by post if we believe we have a legitimate interest to do so.